Black Hole Entropy from String Entanglement: String Entanglement in Sine-Liouville String

 without going to the covering space.
 Let us call this the \emph{vertex operator contribution}.
 The third term in \eqref{order_delta_contrib_to_tr_rho_n} is the contribution by going to the covering space of genus $g=-(s'-1)\delta$ keeping the vertex operators unchanged.
 Let us call this the \emph{replica contribution}.
 Schematically, \eqref{order_delta_contrib_to_tr_rho_n} can be depicted as follows:

+Note that $Z_{\delta}$ contains the contributions from the first and the second terms in the right hand side in \eqref{Tr_Zdelta}.
 The replica contribution is what is relevant in the standard computation of entanglement entropy using the replica trick, while the vertex operator contribution is new and special to the current situation.

 Evaluating the replica contribution is technically challenging, because it requires information about the $2s'$ point function on a Riemann surface of arbitrary genus.
 It seems that we also have to know the detail of the internal manifold.
 So, in the current paper, we restrict ourselves to evaluating the vertex operator contribution to the string entanglement entropy.
 We will come back to the replica contribution and the internal part in the discussion section.